Nixon Peabody LLP

 International response to U.S. announcement

-In response to the U.S. announcement in support of waiving patent protections on COVID-19 vaccines, the European Union announced that it would consider the Administration’s decision.
+In response to the U.S. announcement in support of waiving patent protections on COVID-19 vaccines, the European Union announced that it would consider the administration’s decision.
 However, European Commission President Ursula von der Leyen said that she did not endorse a waiver.
 A spokeswoman for Germany’s Chancellor Angela Merkel similarly responded that a waiver could trigger “significant implications” for the production of vaccines.
 In that same statement, speaking on behalf of Ms. Merkel, the spokeswoman argued that the “limiting factor in vaccine manufacturing is production capacity and high-quality standards, not patents.”

 Ms. Merkel is not, however, alone in her sentiment that waiver might not be the most suitable way to get vaccines to poorer parts of the world.
 WTO Director-General Ngozi Okonjo-Iweala has also suggested as a “compromise” that a plan for “global action to increase vaccine access” be developed amongst members.